Zolletta/readings/philosophy-of-software.md

 ## On obviousness

 A code is obvious only if the current reader is able to read it and comprehend it.
 You should provide all the needed information to correctly digest your code.
-You can do this in three ways: reducing the information needed, eliminating special cases and leveraging abstraction taking advantage of consistency, you can meet your readers’ expectations presenting important information right in the code with techniques such as giving good names to methods and variables and in-line comments.
+You can do this in three ways:

+- reducing the information needed, eliminating special cases and leveraging abstraction
+- taking advantage of consistency, you can meet your readers’ expectations
+- presenting important information right in the code with techniques such as giving good names to methods and variables and in-line comments.

 ## On Agile

 Agile development focuses on features, and once is done, moves to the next.
 Agile development, in fact, dictates that development should be done incrementally.
-Ousterhout suggests that “the increments of development should be abstraction, not features”.
+Ousterhout suggests that
+>the increments of development should be abstraction, not features.

 ## On test-driven development

-“TDD focus attention on getting specific features working, rather than finding the best design: it’s tactical programming pure and simple. … At any given point, it’s tempting to just hack in the next feature to make the next test pass”.
+> TDD focus attention on getting specific features working, rather than finding the best design: it’s tactical programming pure and simple. … At any given point, it’s tempting to just hack in the next feature to make the next test pass.